 These giant, uncommon machines are designed and constructed by a group of artists and machinists in the former naval workshops of the Isle of Nantes.
 This place is known today as La Galerie des Machines, and you cannot miss it when you visit Nantes!

 There are many remarkable machines spread on the Isle of Nantes.
 This article, however, will focus on the company’s most outstanding projects: the Nantes Elephant, the Giant Carousel, and the Heron Tree.

 Unfortunately, during our visit to Nantes, the Grand Elephant was ‘out of order’ and never left his pole position.
 However, cheeky elephants are still cheeky while they are sick, and we got a second shower that day…

 Le Carrousel des Mondes Marins

 The Carousel of the Sea Worlds is a giant carousel (almost 25 m high) located not far from La Galerie des Machines.
-It is an incredible mechanical aquarium of disturbing marine creatures swimming or diving in 3 different levels: seabed, abyss, and sea surface.
+It is an incredible mechanical aquarium of disturbing marine creatures swimming or diving in three different levels: seabed, abyss, and sea surface.

 This carousel is great for kids and adults.
 People sitting on the creatures can move most of their parts as if they were puppeteers.
 Le Carrousel de Nantes was voted in 2014 as the most original attraction in the world (Thea Awards).